What’s a wife do when her husband won’t talk?

 I am writing this post after nine years of marriage; this, my friend, is wisdom from hindsight.
 We’ve had time to study and understand one another.
 I wish there were a shortcut to toss your way, but there isn’t.

-Studying your husband’s communication style and reading his needs is something that takes a lot of time and a lot of Jesus.
-But if you embrace the student’s seat and allow God to tutor your heart, you eventually get there.
+Studying your husband’s communication style and reading his needs is something that takes time and a lot of Jesus.
+But if you embrace the student’s seat and allow God to tutor your heart, you’ll make progress.

 2. Create boundaries if husband won’t talk